- Reference Number: HEY-066/2020

 Radiotherapy is a very specialist treatment and many patients need to travel long distances to receive this treatment and the expert care required.
 The department consists of many healthcare professionals with dedicated roles, which will be discussed further in this leaflet.

-Within the Queen’s Centre for Oncology and Haematology there is a Health Centre that offers various support services, including relaxation techniques and more practical advice about your diagnosis and treatment.
+Within the Queen’s Centre there is a Health Centre that offers various support services, including relaxation techniques and more practical advice about your diagnosis and treatment.
 There is also a Chemotherapy Day Unit, outpatient clinics and five wards.
-In addition, there is a café serving small meals, snacks and refreshments; a small shop and vending machines for drinks and snacks.
+In addition, there is a café serving small meals, snacks and refreshments; a small Boots pharmacy shop and vending machines for drinks and snacks.
 The main hospital has a canteen for larger meals.

 What is Computed Tomography?